HSA

 Health Care Spending Account

-The Health Care Spending Account (HCSA) is an employee benefit.
-It helps state employees pay for health-related expenses with tax-free dollars.
-This includes medical, hospital, laboratory, prescription drug, dental, vision, and hearing expenses that are not reimbursed by your insurance, or other benefit plans.
+The Health Care Spending Account (HCSA) is a type of Flexible Spending Account (FSA).
+You can use it to pay for health-related expenses with tax-free dollars.
+This includes medical, hospital, laboratory, Over-the-Counter drug, prescription drug, dental, vision, and hearing expenses that are not reimbursed by your insurance, or other benefit plans.

 Before enrolling in the HCSA program, you should consider what your eligible expenses might be.
 Reviewing your costs from previous years can help.
 Once you have estimated the amount of your costs, you may then decide how much to contribute to your HCSA.
 Under federal law, any money that you put into your HCSA must be used for expenses incurred during the plan year in which it was contributed.
-Currently the maximum annual contribution allowed is $3,200 and the minimum annual contribution is $100.
+Currently the maximum annual contribution amount allowed is $3,300 and the minimum annual contribution is $100.
 The maximum contribution may be subject to change annually.
+HCSA funds are available at the start of the plan year.

 Who Is Eligible To Enroll?

-• Are eligible to enroll in the New York State Health Insurance Program and
+• Meet the eligibility criteria for enrollment in the New York State Health Insurance Program (NYSHIP) and

-3. New employees must meet the eligibility criteria to participate in the HCSA.
-Your period of coverage will start on your 31st consecutive calendar day of employment.
-You will be able to submit claims for eligible health care expenses incurred on or after that date through December 31 of the plan year in which you are enrolled.
+New employees must meet the eligibility criteria to participate in the HCSA.
+If you enroll during the year as a new employee, your period of coverage will begin on your 31st consecutive calendar day of employment or the date your enrollment is received, whichever is later.
+You must enroll within 60 calendar days, inclusive, of your hiring date.
+The plan year contribution amount will then be prorated over the remaining pay periods in the calendar year.
 Deductions will start with the first payroll date that occurs after you become eligible to submit claims.
+You will be able to submit claims for eligible expenses incurred on or after that date through December 31 of the plan year in which you are enrolled.

 Who Is Not Eligible To Enroll?